This manual is for Eclector version 0.12.0.

 state aspect.

-(setf eclector.readtable:state-value)
+(setf eclector.reader:state-value)

-which allows clients
+which allows clients to

-to set reader state aspects in addition to establishing dynamically scoped
+set reader state aspects in addition to establishing dynamically scoped

 bindings.